imrisa/data_analysis/README.md

 ### Check the dependency if the missingness column will be affected by other values
 - For minute column (if minutes_binned DOES depend on minute)
-  - make a new column ['missing_minutes_binned'] and check the dependency
+  - make a new column ['missing_minutes_binned'] and check the dependency Calcurate the observed test statistic and the difference in mean is 675 which is high and it means